 - Grab a free blue luggage cart at the entrance to the CBX.
 Before you head down the staircase into immigration you’ll be asked to leave the cart behind, but there are identical orange carts you can pick up around the corner and take into the airport.

-- The airports offer free WiFi if your phone doesn’t get service in Mexico.
+- The airport offer free WiFi if your phone doesn’t get service in Mexico.
 Check with your carrier, you might already have access to use your phone for free in Mexico.

 Loved this post?
 Pin it for later!